 For more complete information about the CLI, see The command-line interface.

 The book building process¶

-Building a Jupyter Book broadly consists of two steps:
+Building a Jupyter Book broadly consists of these steps:

-Host your book’s HTML online.
-Once your book’s HTML is built, you can host it online as a public website.
-See Publish your book online for more information.
+Publish your book online.
+Once your book is built, you can share it with others.
+Most common is to build HTML, and host it as a public website.
+See Publish your book online.

 Anatomy of a Jupyter Book¶

-All of the configuration for your book is in the following file:
+All of the configuration for your book is in a YAML file called

 You can define metadata for your book (such as its title), add a book logo, turn on different “interactive” buttons (such as a Binder button for pages built from a Jupyter Notebook), and more.

 # in _config.yml title: "My book title" logo: images/logo.png execute: execute_notebooks: "off"

 title:defines a title for the book.
 It will show up in the left sidebar.